 The 11 km trek from Sonamarg will begin shortly after breakfast the next day and take you for an ascent up to 11,500 feet.
-The trails leading to Nichnai goes through Shekdur and is resplendent with dense forests of Silver Birch, Maple, and Pine trees.
+The trails leading to Nichnai go through Shekdur and are resplendent with dense forests of Silver Birch, Maple, and Pine trees.
 Trek through lush green meadows and follow wild streams to Nichnai.

 The entire route is full of tall pine trees which will envelop you in their fragrance.
-The magnificent Silver birch trees and the colourful Maple trees lend the route a picturesque quality.
+The magnificent Silver birch trees and the colorful Maple trees lend the route a picturesque quality.

 Vishansar and Kishansar Lakes

 The next day, a 12 km trek will include an ascent to Nichnai Pass and a descent from there to Vishansar Lake.
 You may spot some of the hidden lakes of Nichnai pass along this trek.
 Vishansar is the foremost lake you will come across on this trek and it is about 15 minutes away from the campsite, on foot, situated at 13,100 ft.